“The Little Mermaid”: Shooting Shirley

 Photo: Laura Radford

-One Canon C100, with an L-series zoom, was mounted on a pedestal and outfitted with Rupert’s follow focus system, allowing Jack to pull focus from the panning handle.
+One Canon C100, with an L-series zoom, was mounted on a pedestal and outfitted with Rupert’s follow focus system, allowing Jackie to pull focus from the panning handle.
 The other C100 would shoot a locked-off wide, and was the first camera to be set up.
 A 14mm Samyang lens made the set look huge, and I placed it low down to emphasise the map in the foreground, and to make it easy for the other cameras to shoot over it.
 Once that frame was set, we taped a large V shape on the floor to indicate the edges of the wide shot.
 As long as the lights and other cameras stayed out of that area, they would be safe.

-Jack operates the pedestal-mounted C100.
+Jackie operates the pedestal-mounted C100.
 Photo: Laura Radford

-Generally Jack’s pedestal-mounted C100 followed the host, Robert Jezek, or captured the interesting moving shots, while Rupert and the third operator, Jimmy Buchanan, cross-shot the two teams on the XF-100 and XF-105.
+Generally Jackie’s pedestal-mounted C100 followed the host, Robert Jezek, or captured the interesting moving shots, while Rupert and the third operator, Jimmy Buchanan, cross-shot the two teams on the XF-100 and XF-105.
 No filtration was used, except for a four-point star filter on one camera when glitter canons are fired at the end of the game.
 This cheesiness was inspired by the 3-2-1 clips I watched for research, in which star filters were used for the tacky sequences showing the prizes on offer.

 Next week I’ll discuss lighting the show.
 Meanwhile, find out more about Ian’s work at ianwolter.com.